Primera División Femenina (Peru): Seasons in Liga Femenina

-There are 20 teams that have taken part in 5 Liga Femenina that was played from the 2021 season until the 2025 season.
+There are 22 teams that have taken part in 6 Liga Femenina that was played from the 2021 season until the 2026 season.
 The teams in bold compete in Peruvian Liga Femenina currently.
 The year in parentheses represents the most recent year of participation at this level.
-Alianza Lima, Carlos A. Mannucci, Killas, Sporting Cristal, Universidad César Vallejo and Universitario are the only teams that have played Peruvian Liga Femenina football in every season.
+Alianza Lima, Carlos A. Mannucci, Killas, Sporting Cristal and Universitario are the only teams that have played Peruvian Liga Femenina football in every season.